All State Campgrounds, National Park and Forest

 If you are an experienced camper, you pretty much know what to expect of the different types of campgrounds.
 If not, maybe the below will help.
 (If you think we have characterized some wrong, please tell us)

-NF, NP, CNP: Scenic settings with well developed facilities, few hook ups for RVs.
+NF, NP, CNP: Scenic settings with well developed facilities, few have hook ups for RVs.
 Some NF do not have drinking water.

 SP, PP: Very nicely developed, excellent facilities, a variety of activities, often with RV hook ups but tents are well accomodated also.